UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-09-30-ab-testing.md

 ## Conclusion

-Hypothesis testing is at least 100 years old but has only transformed or disguised as AB Testing since the 1990s.
-It has been more eminent than ever with the internet and the availability of big data hence easier for companies to conduct tests and make data-driven decisions to improve business metrics and user experience.
+Hypothesis testing is at least 100 years old but has only been rebranded as AB Testing since the 1990s.
+It has been more eminent than ever with the internet and the availability of big data, hence making it easier for companies to conduct tests and make data-driven decisions to improve business metrics and user experience.

-As data analysts, we aim to understand the driving factors behind the test and be aware of statistics to validate the test result and prove its statistical significance.
+As data analysts, we aim to understand the driving factors behind the test and to be aware of statistics such as to validate the test result and prove its statistical significance.

 ## References